fum-cs/modern-cpp/docs/11-creating-images.md

   - A maximum iteration count is reached (point is inside the set)

 The color of each pixel typically represents how quickly the point escapes (if at all), creating the characteristic fractal patterns.
+Points that remain bounded (belong to the set) are often colored black, while points that diverge (outside the set) can be colored with different colors to indicate how quickly they diverge,

 #### Connection to Random Number Generation

-Interestingly, the chaotic behavior of the Mandelbrot iteration shares some conceptual similarities with pseudorandom number generators:
+Interestingly, the chaotic behavior of the Mandelbrot iteration shares some conceptual similarities with [pseudorandom number generators](https://en.wikipedia.org/wiki/Random_number_generation):

 1. Both use iterative processes (the Mandelbrot formula vs. PRNG algorithms)
 2. Small changes in initial conditions lead to dramatically different results